top of page

 What Is the Role of a Disability Support Worker?

-Disability Support Workers play a vital role in the lives of people living with disability.
+Disability support workers play a vital role in the lives of people living with disability.
 They provide practical assistance, emotional support, and real-world guidance that helps participants live more independently, confidently, and safely.

-But what does a Disability Support Worker actually do day to day?
+But what does a disability support worker actually do day to day?

-The answer depends on the individual.
-The role is flexible, personalised, and shaped around the participant’s goals, needs, preferences, and capacity on any given day.
+The answer depends entirely on the individual.
+The role is flexible, personalised, and shaped around the participant's goals, needs, preferences, and capacity on any given day.

 Support may include: